 Honestly I’ve been asking myself that as well.
 GM is very anti right to repair and all the systems just make my life harder.

-I believe GM did not want to share their internal secrets with people such as Autel, SnapOn, Mitchel, etc….
+I believe GM did not want to share their internal secrets with people such as Autel, SnapOn, Mitchell, etc….
 And so they kept enough of their system open without needing to authenticate with the SDGM.
-So certain functions just dont need to authenticate with GM.
+So certain diagnostic functions just don’t need to authenticate with GM, and thus Gretio is allowed to operate on Global B without auth at all.

 Android